-KANSASWORKS is the brand name for the statewide, public workforce system established through the Workforce Investment Act of 1998 and includes multiple service locations:
+KANSASWORKS is the brand name for the statewide, public workforce system which includes multiple service locations:

 • More than twenty

 single point of entry to a network of

 • Two Mobile Workforce Centers